NFLPA Collegiate Bowl

-The NFLPA Collegiate Bowl is a post-season college football all-star game for NFL draft-eligible college players, held annually in January.
+The NFLPA Collegiate Bowl was a postseason college football all-star game for National Football League Draft-eligible players, held annually in January.
 The event was founded in 2012 by the National Football League Players Association (NFLPA).
-Players predominantly, but not exclusively, are from teams within the Football Bowl Subdivision (FBS) and the Football Championship Subdivision (FCS).
+In 2023, the NFLPA decided to cancel the game after 12 years.

-The first six editions of the game were played in Carson, California, at the venue previously known as Home Depot Center and later as StubHub Center.
-Starting with the 2018 edition, the game has been held at the Rose Bowl in Pasadena, California.
+Players predominantly, but not exclusively, were from teams within the Football Bowl Subdivision (FBS) and the Football Championship Subdivision (FCS).
+The first six editions of the game were played in Carson, California, at the venue first known as Home Depot Center and later as StubHub Center.
+Starting with the 2018 edition, the game was held at the Rose Bowl in Pasadena, California.